aramzham/Learning_materials/Kubernetes/readme.md

   - Go to the Advanced tab and click Environment Variables.
   - Under System variables, find the Path variable and click Edit.
   - Click New and add the path to the directory containing k9s.exe (e.g., C:\Program Files\k9s).

+k apply -f {path_to_file} - apply a yaml file

+k rollout undo deployment/{deployment_name} - if you have messed up with your deployment you can rollback with this command